adjourn02/bot-detector/README.md

 3. BiLSTM without Auxiliary Output and 200D Roberta Embeddings
 4. DenseNet and using 200D Roberta Embeddings
 5. BiLSTM without Auxiliary Output, DenseNet, and 200D Glove Embeddings
-6. Transformer, BiLSTM without Auxiliary Output, and 200D Glove Embeddings
+6. Encoder-only Transformer, BiLSTM without Auxiliary Output, and 200D Glove Embeddings

 To run an implementation above, select the respective notebook under "Improved_Implementation" and run all cells just before grid search.
 The performance of these implementations are tabulated below: